hipe/tmx/lib/skylab/basic/doc/issues/027-the-normalization-narrative.md

 all of this will likely have changed by the time you finish reading it, but thank you anyway for doing so ^_^
 _

+:+#tombstone the documentation of the five sunsetted normalization methods